 Certain brands stand to benefit from a homepage visual that tells their story.
 For some products, especially innovative or complex ones, it may be necessary to illustrate how to use the product before you can get visitors interested.

-Take the homepage of Bottle Cutting Inc. for example.
+Take the homepage of Bottle Cutting Inc for example.
 Many visitors likely won’t know they need the product just yet, so the homepage creates excitement around it through a video demonstration—a natural first step in the conversion process.

 Since images have such an immediate and significant impact, it’s important to make sure they’re high quality and truly representative of your brand.

-Direct call to action
+4. A direct call to action

 Think of a call to action as an exit sign on a highway; it should be short, hard to miss, and point the right drivers down the path they need to take.